wvreeven/tetra3/README.rst

 The software is available in the `tetra3 GitHub repository <https://github.com/esa/tetra3>`_.
 General instructions are available at the
 `tetra3 ReadTheDocs website <https://tetra3.readthedocs.io/en/latest/>`_. tetra3 is Free and Open
 Source Software released by the European Space Agency under the Apache License 2.0.
-See NOTICE.txt in the repository for full licensing details.
+See LICENSE.txt in the repository for full licensing details.

 Performance will vary, but in general solutions will take 10 milliseconds (excluding time to extract